Donjella/assignment-2-CSA/readme.md

 ### Choice 3 - List Students

-A lists of student categorised in their respective classrooms (Babies, Toddlers and Kindergarten) will be printed with their first and last names, age and student ID.
-Total number of students enrolled in the childcare service will also be shown.
+3 separate tables will be printed showing student name, ID, age containing in their respective classroom(Individual classroom is contained in each table)

 ![screenshot for list students](docs/screenshots/list_students.png)